Central Michigan University Athletics

 - Linfield (Ore.)/2012

-Mace arrives at Central Michigan after working the 2023 and 2024 seasons as the offensive line coach/run game coordinator at Eastern Washington University.
-At EWU, Mace assisted an offense that finished the regular season ranked among the Top-10 nationally in nine major categories, including first and third down conversions (56.4%), No. 5 in rushing yards per game (229.3), No. 8 in red zone conversion (91.1%), No. 8 in yards per game (444.3), and No. 8 in points per game (35.8).
-The Eagles’ offense set school records for rushing attempts in a game (68), rushing yards in a game (478), and rushing touchdowns in a game (10).
+Mace joined the Central Michigan staff in December 2024, after serving as offensive line coach/run game coordinator at Eastern Washington University during the 2023 and 2024 seasons.
+At EWU, Mace engineered a dominant offense, earning Top-10 national rankings in categories, including first and third down conversions (56.4%), No. 5 in rushing yards per game (229.3), No. 8 in red zone conversion (91.1%), No. 8 in total yards per game (444.3), and No. 8 in points per game (35.8).
+The Eagles’ shattered school records with 68 rushing attempts, 478 rushing yards per game, and 10 rushing touchdowns in a single game.

 Mace served as a defensive graduate assistant at Utah State for one season in 2019.